-MAT is primarily used for the treatment of addiction to opioids, such as heroin, and prescription pain relievers containing opioids.
-The prescription drug works to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, and normalize body functions without the negative and euphoric effects of the substance used.
-According to the American Addiction Centers, cognitive behavioral therapy (CBT) is a valuable treatment tool because it can be used for many different types of addictions, including but not limited to food addiction, alcohol addiction, and prescription drug addiction.
-Not only can CBT help you recognize your unhealthy behavior patterns, but it can also help you learn to identify triggers and develop coping skills.
+Medication-assisted treatment (MAT) is a widely used approach for treating addiction to opioids, such as heroin and prescription pain relievers.
+This type of prescription drug works to normalize brain chemistry, block the euphoric effects of alcohol and opioids, reduce physiological cravings, and restore body functions without the negative and euphoric effects of the substance used.
+Cognitive behavioral therapy (CBT) is a valuable treatment tool for many different types of addictions, including food addiction, alcohol addiction, and prescription drug addiction.
+CBT helps individuals recognize their unhealthy behavior patterns and learn to identify triggers and develop coping skills.

 It can also be combined with other therapeutic techniques, such as Rational Emotive Behavior Therapy (REBT) which helps individuals recognize their negative thoughts and combat feelings of self-defeat.
 Contingency management (CM) is another effective treatment for a wide variety of addictions, including alcohol, narcotics, and tobacco.
 This type of therapy reinforces positive behavior by providing tangible rewards.
 It has been successfully used to prevent relapse, according to the National Institute on Drug Abuse.

 Drug addiction is a chronic disease characterized by compulsive or uncontrollable search and use of drugs despite harmful consequences and changes in the brain, which can be long-lasting.
 The Drug Enforcement Administration (DEA) classifies drugs into five distinct categories or programs based on their acceptable medical use and potential for misuse.
 Treatments for prescription drug abuse are similar to those for illicit drugs that affect the same brain system.
 Drug abuse changes brain function and many things can trigger the desire to use drugs in the brain.